27 March 2023

 Hoon Payon / Pook Payon Hoon Payon / Pook Payon Hoon Payon / Pook Payon

 The case echoes that of Karma, a previous Thai horror film that was also retitled to appease the censors; its Thai title was changed from Arbat (อาบัติ) to Arpat (อาปัติ).
 Pook Payon will be released on 12th April, and Hoon Payon, with its ‘20’ rating, will be released on the same day.
 (The studio has published before and after shots online to illustrate the changes.)
-The only precedent for the simultaneous release strategy is the thriller In the Shadow of Naga (นาคปรก), which was also released in both ‘18’ and ‘20’-rated versions.
+The only precedents for the simultaneous release strategy are the thrillers In the Shadow of Naga (นาคปรก) and Grace (อวสานโลกสวย), which were also released in both ‘18’ and ‘20’-rated versions.

 Five Star, the studio behind Pook Payon, is one of Thailand’s most prestigious film production companies—releasing critically acclaimed films by auteur directors like Wisit Sasanatieng and Pen-ek Ratanaruang—though in commercial terms it remains dwarfed by major studios such as Sahamongkol.
 In an interview for Thai Cinema Uncensored, director Apichatpong Weerasethakul contrasted his experience of censorship with that of Pen-ek: Apichatpong’s film Blissfully Yours (สุดเสน่หา) was distributed by Sahamongkol, and thus received lenient treatment from the censors, while Pen-ek’s Ploy (พลอย)—a Five Star release—was given no such concessions.